Insight-deviler/anova-analysis/README.md

 ## Features

-- Calculates the correction factor, total sum of squares, replication sum of squares, treatment sum of squares, and error sum of squares.
+- Calculates the `correction factor, total sum of squares, replication sum of squares, treatment sum of squares, and error sum of squares`.
-- Generates an ANOVA table with the source, degrees of freedom, sum of squares, mean square, F-values, and p-values at the 5% and 1% significance levels.
+- Generates an ANOVA table with the `source, degrees of freedom, sum of squares, mean square, F-values, and p-values at the 5% and 1% significance levels`.
 - Performs significance testing at the 5% and 1% levels to determine the statistical significance of the factors.
 - Saves the ANOVA results in a text file for further analysis or reporting purposes.